Information Privacy Law

 - Difference between an incident and a breach

 - Identify the sequence of events when an incident happens

 Liability and Enforcement Authorities

 Charlotte A. Tschider

-This course examines the potential liability and reporting requirements of a company following a data breach, including class actions, shareholder derivative lawsuits, and government imposed sanctions.
-It explores damage to corporate reputation, customer trust, and loss of sales.
-It also covers computer crimes, law enforcement’s role in cyber attacks, and threats to national security.
+This course examines the potential liability and reporting requirements of a company following a data breach, including class actions, contracts litigation, shareholder derivative lawsuits, and government imposed investigations and sanctions.
 Course materials are drawn from recent high-profile cases.